Human rights in the Islamic Republic of Iran: 2022 Iranian protests

+2025–2026 Iranian protests

+Beginning on 28 December 2025, demonstrations erupted across multiple cities in Iran amid nationwide unrest against the Islamic Republic government and a deepening economic crisis.
+The protests escalated dramatically in early January 2026.Security forces responded with widespread lethal force, resulting in mass killings, particularly on 8-9 January 2026.
+This event has been the largest uprising since the 1979 Islamic Revolution.
+The ensuing crackdown, carried out under Ali Khamenei's and senior officials' order for live fire on protesters, resulted in massacres that left thousands of protesters dead, making them some of the largest massacres in modern Iranian history.

 LGBT issues

 In Iran, homosexual acts can be punished by execution.

 Homosexual acts and adultery are criminal and punishable by life imprisonment or death after multiple offenses, and the same sentences apply to convictions for treason and apostasy.
 Those accused by the state of homosexual acts are routinely flogged and threatened with execution.

 Iran is one of seven countries in the world that apply the death penalty for homosexual acts; all of them justify this punishment with Islamic law.
 The Judiciary does not recognize the concept of sexual orientation, and thus from a legal standpoint there are no homosexuals or bisexuals, only heterosexuals committing homosexual acts.

 For some years after the Iranian Revolution, transgender people were classified by the Judiciary as being homosexual and were thus subject to the same laws.
 However, in the mid-1980s the Judiciary began changing this policy and classifying transgender individuals as a distinct group, separate from homosexuals, granting them legal rights.
 Gender dysphoria is officially recognized in Iran today, and the Judiciary permits sexual reassignment surgery for those who can afford it.
 In the early 1960s, Ayatollah Khomeini had issued a ruling permitting gender reassignment, which has since been reconfirmed by Ayatollah Khamenei.

-Currently, Iran has between 15,000 and 20,000 transsexuals, according to official statistics, although unofficial estimates put the figure at up to 150,000.
-Iran carries out more gender change operations than any country in the world besides Thailand.
-Sex changes have been legal since the late Ayatollah Ruhollah Khomeini, spiritual leader of the 1979 Islamic revolution, issued a fatwa authorising them nearly 25 years ago.
-Whereas homosexuality is considered a sin, transsexuality is categorised as an illness subject to cure.
-While the government seeks to keep its approval quiet, state support has increased since Ahmadinejad took office in 2005.
-His government has begun providing grants of £2,250 for operations and further funding for hormone therapy.
-It is also proposing loans of up to £2,750 to allow those undergoing surgery to start their own businesses.
+Official figures place Iran's transgender population at roughly 15,000 to 20,000, while unofficial estimates suggest the number may be substantially higher.
+The country performs more gender reassignment surgeries than any other state except Thailand, following a religious ruling issued by Ayatollah Ruhollah Khomeini after the 1979 revolution that permitted such procedures.
+Within Iran's legal and religious framework, gender transition is treated as a medical condition, in contrast to homosexuality, which remains criminalised.

+Although the authorities have tended to avoid public emphasis on this policy, state involvement expanded during the presidency of Mahmoud Ahmadinejad.
+Financial assistance was introduced in the form of grants to help cover surgery and hormone treatment, alongside proposed loans intended to support post transition economic integration, including starting small businesses.